What Is Migraine?

 Migraine often runs in families and is more common in women than men.
 It can affect people of all ages and often goes undiagnosed.1-3

 Migraine comes in 2 basic types: Migraine without aura and migraine with aura.
 About 3 out of 4 people have migraine without aura, making it much more common.
 An attack can last from 4 hours to 3 days if left untreated.1-3

-Migraine attacks typically go through four phases, although it is possible to have attacks which skip one or more phases.
-In fact, it is even possible to have a migraine attack without the “headache” phase.
-This type of migraine is referred to as acephalgic migraine also known as “silent” migraine.
+Migraine attacks typically go through 4 phases, although it is possible to have attacks that skip a phase.
+In fact, it is even possible to have a migraine attack without the headache, or head pain, phase.

 What is the difference between migraine and a headache?

 Migraine is not just a headache, and attacks can include a variety of symptoms, such as:1-3